Four-manifolds up to connected sum with complex projective planes: CP2 -stable classification

 The conclusions on the fundamental groups and relative orientations follow because these aspects are controlled through the $\xi$-structure of the bordism. \end{proof}

-\begin{remark} The null bordant class even exhibits interesting behaviour.
+\begin{remark} Even the null bordant class exhibits interesting behaviour.
 A standard construction of a $4$-manifold with a given fundamental group $\pi$ and orientation character $w$ takes the boundary of some $5$-dimensional manifold thickening $N(K)$ of a 2-complex $K$ with $\pi_1(K) = \pi$ and $w_1(N(K)) = w$.
 This is the same as doubling a suitable 4-dimensional thickening of $K$ along its boundary.
 By construction $W_K:= \partial N(K)$ is null-bordant over $B\pi$ for any choice of $K$.
 Thus by \cref{thm:stable} the $\CP$-stable diffeomorphism class of $W_K$ only depends on the 1-type $(\pi,w)$, and not on the precise choices of $K$ and $N(K)$. \end{remark}

 We end this section by outlining Kreck's original argument~\cite[Thm.~C]{surgeryandduality}.
-Our hypothesis gives a bordism between $M_1$ and $M_2$ over the normal $1$-type of the $4$-manifolds.
-The normal 1-type is determined by the data $(\pi,w_1,w_2)$.
+The normal 1-type of a manifold is determined by the data $(\pi,w_1,w_2)$.
 After adding one copy of $\CP$, the universal covering becomes non-spin and then the fibration $\xi \colon BSO \times B\pi\to BO$ is the normal 1-type.
+After adding more copies of $\CP$ to $M_1$ or $M_2$ until their signatures agree, our hypothesis gives a bordism between $M_1$ and $M_2$ over this normal 1-type.
 By subtraction of copies of $S^2 \times D^3$ tubed to the boundary, a cobordism can be improved to an $s$-cobordism, after allowing connected sums of the boundary with copies of $S^2 \times S^2$.
 Therefore by the stable $s$-cobordism theorem~\cite{Quinn83}, the bordism class of a $4$-manifold in $\Omega_4(\xi)$ determines the diffeomorphism class up to further stabilisations with $S^2 \times S^2$.
 As remarked above, if necessary we may add one more $\CP$ to convert all the $S^2 \times S^2$ summands to connected sums of copies of $\CP$ and $\bCP$.